 The reason that anal sex increases the chances of infection is that the rectal lining is thin, dry, and delicate.
 It tears and bleeds easily, which provides an entry for viruses, bacteria, or parasites into the bloodstream.
 Even if neither partner has a serious infection, the presence of feces can lead to urinary tract infections.

-Although lubricants can help prevent tearing and bleeding, recent research shows that they may also increase the risk of contracting infections.
+Although lubricants can help prevent tearing and bleeding, shows that they may also increase the risk of contracting infections.

-In some cases, anal sex can lead to a weaker bowel and leakage.
+In some cases, anal sex can lead to a .

 Getting pregnant from anal sex is highly unlikely, but, if several different factors align, it is a remote possibility.
 Anal sex carries other health risks that are more likely.